patrick-llgc/Learning-Deep-Learning/paper_notes/radar_camera_qcom.md

 tl;dr: Early fusion of radar and camera via range-azimuth map + IPM feature concatenation.

 #### Overall impression
-This is follow up work on Qualcomm's ICCV 2019 paper on [deep radar detection](radar_fft_qcom.md).
+This is follow up work on Qualcomm's ICCV 2019 paper on [radar object detection](radar_fft_qcom.md).
 The dataset still only contains California highway driving.

+Radar is acquired under the same technical spec as in [radar object detection](radar_fft_qcom.md).
 The addition of camera info does not boost the performance of radar a lot (only about 0.05%), and it suffers less if the camera input is set to 0.
 The camera info did help reducing the lateral error.

 Training the camera branch in advance (similar to [BEV-IPM](bev_od_ipm.md)) and freeze it during joint training yielded the best results.